audrenbdb/idp/README.md

 - `/token` : get an access token from an authorization code
 - `/user` : get user identity

+The consent is **implicit** after user logged in, and user identity is just its email.

 For an extensive documentation, please read source and OAuth2 spec as refered : https://datatracker.ietf.org/doc/html/rfc6749